 How long does it take to get permanent residency in Dominica?

-Most visa pathways in Dominica lead to PR within 0-99 years.
+Most visa pathways in Dominica lead to PR within varies by visa type.
 Requirements usually include continuous residence, tax compliance, and meeting the minimum residence period.

 What is the cost of living in Dominica?